 Skip advert

 Advertisement - Article continues below

 Skoda has become synonymous with practicality, and the new Fabia is a key example of why.
-The supermini now boasts a class-leading 380-litre boot, which is way bigger than the Ford Fiesta and comes close to matching cars from the class above.
+The supermini now boasts a class-leading 380-litre boot, which is bigger than that of its SEAT and Volkswagen siblings, coming close to matching cars from the class above.
 Not only that, but there's also more space for passengers and child seats, giving the Fabia more versatility than ever.

+Skip advert